Any event is enhanced by live music – be it background music to create a relaxed ambience or upbeat music to get your guests onto the dance floor.

 Charity events, in particular, benefit from live music to lift the atmosphere and contribute to making your event a success.

-So can I afford live music for my charity event?
+Can I afford live music for my charity event?

 Whether you are organising an event for a large, multinational charity or a smaller, local charity, we all know that budgets on such occasions can be tight, especially when there is so much to be arranged, from the venue, catering and entertainment to marketing and spreading the word about your event.